dataviscourse/tutorials/lectures/lecture-git.md

 ### Types of Version Control: Central Repository

+ * A classical client-server model.
+One server stores the code and all versions.
- * Everybody needs to write to one server
+ * Everybody needs to write to one server.
- * All operations (history, commit, branches) require server connection
+ * All operations (history, commit, branches) require server connection.
  * The traditional model: CVS, SVN, etc.
  * Pros:
    * Simple